 People & Operations

-The Smithsonian has facilities throughout the United States and Central America, ranging from the newest museum on the National Mall, the National Museum of African American History and Culture, to the century-old Carnegie Mansion in New York that houses the Cooper Hewitt, Smithsonian Design Museum, to tropical research stations in Panama, and telescope arrays in Arizona and Hawaii.
-Our expert facilities staff manage the Institution’s complex requirements, including care of fragile collections, support for critical scientific research, hosting millions of visitors, and maintaining our historic and diverse infrastructure.
-Learn more about our capital projects.
+The Smithsonian has a wide variety of facilities throughout the United States and Central America.
+Buildings on and around the National Mall in Washington, D.C. range from 19th Century landmarks such as the Arts and Industries Building, Reynolds Center for American Art and Portraiture, and iconic Smithsonian Castle to state-of-the-art museums constructed in the 21st Century.
+Scientific facilities include tropical research stations in Panama, an environmental research complex on the Chesapeake Bay in Maryland, a conservation biology campus in Virginia, and telescope arrays in Arizona and Hawaii.
+An expert staff manages the Institution’s complex facilities requirements, including care of fragile collections, support for critical scientific research, hosting millions of visitors, and maintaining historic infrastructure.

 The Smithsonian is committed to environmental preservation and considers sustainable design and operations to be integral parts of its mission.
 It is on track to meet its goals for greenhouse gas emissions, has steadily improved its recycling and composting rate to divert non-hazardous waste from landfills, and continues to reduce its energy intensity use (EIU) despite the challenge of facilities that operate 24/7.
 The Institution is also focused on obtaining Leadership in Energy and Environmental Design (LEED) certification from the U.S. Green Building Council for both existing and new facilities.
 New facilities to receive LEED certification in recent years include the Smithsonian Tropical Research Institute’s Gamboa Research Laboratory in Panama and the Smithsonian’s newest museum, the National Museum of African American History and Culture.